 - What kind of photography will you do?
 Different kinds of work command different photography salaries.

 There are many paths you can take in professional photography.
-The median annual salary for photographers, according to the U.S. Bureau of Labor Statistics 2021 data is $38,950.
-The BLS reports some median hourly wages for photographers in the highest-paying industries, as follows:
+The median annual salary for photographers, according to the U.S. Bureau of Labor Statistics 2022 data is $40,170.
+But as noted, your salary may be impacted by where you live.
+The BLS reports median salaries for the highest paying metropolitan areas in the U.S.:

 Start Earning a Professional Photography Salary